October 7, 2022

 In 2012, the application was already widely recognized, but the redesign in 2017 made a real difference and brought about the online/offline blend.
 The newly added features over the last few years include:

-In a successful effort to improve and streamline customers’ decision-making and purchasing processes, the company released IKEA Place.
+In a successful effort to improve and streamline customers’ decision-making and buying processes, the company released IKEA Place.
 The debut of the app in 2017 was a trailblazing event that showed what retailers could accomplish with augmented reality.

 Users can take a picture of their room and virtually install IKEA’s furniture and decor.
 The true-to-scale 3D models offer the opportunity to “try before you buy”.

 IKEA’s app wasn’t always “shoppable”.
 It was only the 2021 upgrade that allowed users to make purchases directly on the app for home delivery or in-store pickup.
-Before that, the app functioned as an in-store companion, which is still the most exciting feature within the app even today.
+Before that, the app functioned as an in-store companion, which is still the most exciting feature of the app even today.

 McDonald’s uses its app to interact with customers in new ways.
 The team even implemented Instagram-like features.
 For example, one of its first in-app promotions in 2013 was to encourage users to take photos of their favorite meals.
 The benefits were two-fold: firstly, user-generated content tends to be more influential on customers; secondly, it added an interactive element to the user experience.